davenkin/andy-springboot4-template/adr/010_domain_event_publishing.md

 //PublishingDomainEventDao

 public void stage(List<DomainEvent> events) {
-  requireNonNull(events, "Domain events must not be null.");
+  requireNonNull(events, "DomainEvents must not be null.");
   List<PublishingDomainEvent> publishingDomainEvents = events.stream().map(PublishingDomainEvent::new).toList();
   mongoTemplate.insertAll(publishingDomainEvents);
 }
 ```

-As the Domain Event is saved into the database along with AggregateRoot in the same database transaction, we ensure
+As the DomainEvent is saved into the database along with AggregateRoot in the same database transaction, we ensure
 that they either be saved together
 or rollback together.